One bowl, 20 minutes, 6 delicious chocolate chip cookies

 These cookies are for when you want cookies and you want them NOW.
 They come together in just one bowl, and 20 minutes with no need to chill the dough – how perfect is that?!
 Now, I don’t want to be a baking snob but chocolate chip cookies are kind of the most basic of cookies.
 So how do we overcome that?
 Well, it’s by using high quality ingredients.
 I know it can be annoying and pricey, but I really highly recommend using a high quality butter high quality chocolate in this cookie.
 It’s what takes these from delicious to “I need another batch IMMEDIATELY”.
 Of course they will still turn out delicious no matter the butter and chocolate, I just want you to know what I use and highly recommend!

-mix the dough carefully
+Mix the dough carefully:

 When adding in the flour, only fold the mixture just until no flour streaks remain.
-Overmixing the dough leads to more gluten formation, which can make the cookies super tough and chewy.
+Over mixing the dough leads to more gluten formation, which can make the cookies thicker and more tough in texture.

-The secret to soft cookies is actually just underbaking them a little!
-Cookies continue baking after they have been taken out of the oven, so you shouldn’t pull them out once they look completely done.
-The cookies may look a little underdone at 10 minutes, but it’s important to take them out to keep them nice and soft.
-Let the cookies rest on the baking sheet for an additional 5 minutes before transferring them to a wire rack to cool (or just eat them right there!)
+Cookies continue baking after they have been taken out of the oven.
+Once the edges turn slightly golden brown, and the cookies look just a little wet on top still, they are ready to come out.
+Let the cookies rest on the baking sheet for an additional 5 minutes before transferring them to a wire rack to cool.

-how to get perfectly round cookies
+The secret to perfectly round cookies:

 Wanna know the secret to perfectly round cookies?
 It’s cookie scooting!
 Right when the cookies come out of the oven, take a bowl, cup, or biscuit cutter that is just slightly larger than your cookies and place it over one of the cookies.
 Gently swirl the bowl around the cookie to make the cookie perfectly round (and slightly thicker).
 And that’s all there is to it!

-All purpose flour: for structure and chewiness.
+• All purpose flour: for structure and chewiness.
 If you’d like to make these gluten free, you can use a 1:1 gluten free flour such as Bob’s Red Mill or King Arthur.

-Baking powder: for helping the cookies rise.
+• Baking powder & baking soda: for helping the cookies rise.

-Salt: to help balance and bring out the sweetness of the cookies
+• Salt: to help balance and bring out the sweetness of the cookies

-Unsalted butter: for tenderness and flavor.
+• Unsalted butter: for tenderness and flavor.
 You can use salted butter in place of the unsalted, just be sure to omit the extra salt from the cookies.
 I highly recommend splurging a little and using European style butter here for the best flavor.

-Light brown sugar: for sweetness and for moisture.
+• Light brown sugar: for sweetness and for moisture.
 We’re not going to use any granulated sugar here since these are fast and we want the maximum amount of flavor possible in the dough.
 Brown sugar will also help these cookies bake up a little thicker.
-You could also use dark brown sugar here for some extra flavor!
+You could also use dark brown sugar here for some extra flavor – just note they may bake up a little thicker.

-Egg yolk: for binding and for moisture.
+• Egg yolk: for binding and for moisture.

-Vanilla: for flavor.
+• Vanilla: for flavor.
 I use and love this vanilla extract!

-Chocolate: put your favorite chocolate here.
+• Chocolate: put your favorite chocolate here.
 I used Valrhona baking discs (these ones here) and can’t recommend them enough.
 Just look at those puddles!
 But they are definitely on the pricier side.
 If not using the discs, I recommend using a chocolate baking bar.
 You can also of course use chocolate chips here, just note that the cookies will most likely end up a little thicker.
 In terms of using milk, semi-sweet, or dark chocolate, use your favorite!

 mix the wet ingredients